1941-1942 Season with

 Carpenter, The Music Maids & Hal, Mary Martin, Victor Borge, Jerry Lester,

-John E. ‘Deems’ Reardon, The Ink Spots, Jack Mayhew and Robert Preston.
+John E. ‘Beans’ Reardon (National League Umpire), Jack Mayhew and Robert Preston.

 *How About